tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Additionally, miniscule components of these magnets are able to complicate diagnosis after entering the body.
+• Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
+Additionally, tiny parts of these magnets are able to complicate diagnosis after entering the body.

 Although magnets have demonstrated their effectiveness up to 80°C or 175°F, the temperature can vary depending on the type, shape, and intended use of the specific magnet.